Skip to page content

 Turnaround times

-The samples are sent for analysis to King's College Hospital, London with results expected back within 2 weeks.
+The samples are sent to an external laboratory for analysis, with results expected back within 5 weeks.

 Reference ranges

-The decision whether to perform liver biopsy, withdraw or continue treatment despite raised PIIINP must also take into account other factors such as patient age, disease severity, and the ease with which alternative therapies may be used in place of methotrexate.
-(BSR/BHPR guidelines)
+Note that, the decision whether to perform liver biopsy, withdraw or continue treatment despite raised PIIINP must also take into account other factors such as patient age, disease severity, and the ease with which alternative therapies may be used in place of methotrexate.

 Further information